firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/rita_adapter_integration.md

 ## Core Capabilities & Limits
 - Designed around Xiaomi's CAN/data-line behavior: it only supports parallel auxiliary packs, can masquerade as the scooter BMS via the "permanent emulator" mode, and still accepts serial or BLE configuration when the stock dashboard is missing.[^1]
-- Factory harnesses ship with XT30 connectors sized for the deck cavity; XT60 shells do not fit without rework, and the adapter's protections assume XT30 current levels.[^2]
+- Factory harnesses historically shipped with XT30 connectors sized for the deck cavity, but current batches include XT60 leads plus an XT30 adapter—plan harness routing accordingly and keep anti-spark hardware in-line so the adapter’s protections still trip correctly.[^2][^17]
 - Power handling peaks around 25–30 A continuous (≈1.5 kW on 13S); Rita v4 now reports up to 15S packs but still enforces that battery-current ceiling, so serious hill-climb torque demands uprated controllers or dual motors.[^3][^4]
 - Newer hardware revisions add charger and regen over-voltage protection, yet legacy boards rely entirely on pack BMS behavior.
 Keep the three-way charge splitter inline when relocating the port; otherwise the adapter cannot sense charger events, and anything above 42 V remains advanced use with conservative ~95 % state-of-charge targets.[^5]
 - Expect a floating +5 V on whichever battery input is idle; Rita energises the sense rail even with one pack disconnected, which Denis calls normal during bench diagnostics.[^5a]